Available 24/7 • Free Consultation • No Upfront Fees

 Analyzing the decision and overseeing its execution.

 If you need an Atlanta drunk driving accident lawyer who knows how to use that leverage, Kermani LLP handles exactly these cases.
 More than 100 litigated trials over five years.
 Over $100 million recovered for clients.
-We work on a contingency fee basis — you pay nothing unless we win.
+We work on a contingency fee basis.
+You pay nothing unless we win.

 Why DUI Settlements Are Higher: The “Uncapped“ Factor